-► My Learning Plan/OASYS/WebReg
+My Learning Plan / OASYS / WebReg - 515.081 / 515.082 / 515.083

-On-line tracking of professional development and session/conference registration activities.
+Online tracking of professional development and session/conference registration activities.
 Additional modules allow for observation and appraisal management.
 MLP set up is purchased through service code 515.081, with a fee per participant billed under 515.082.
 OASYS per participant fees can be purchased under 515.083.

-► MLP-OASYS Setup Fee
+MLP-OASYS Setup Fee - 515.087

 For districts initial startup and configuration of the OASYS product.
-One time charge only, for districts who are a current MyLearningPlan client.
+One time charge only, for districts that are a current MyLearningPlan client.

-OASYS without MLP
+OASYS without MLP - 515.088